jpruiz84/bpmp-virt/README.md

-3. Compile the device tree with the command:

- 		cd Linux_for_Tegra/sources/kernel
- 		make -C kernel-5.10/ ARCH=arm64 O=../kernel_out -j12 dtbs

-	You will find the compiled device tree for Nvidia Jetson Orin AGX host on:

-		kernel_out/arch/arm64/boot/dts/nvidia/tegra234-p3701-0000-p3737-0000.dtb

-4. Copy kernel Image and tegra234-p3701-0000-p3737-0000.dtb files to the appropriate locations defined in

-		/boot/extlinux/extlinux.conf

-5. Start setting up the guest.
-Extract and edit guests Device Tree.
-Dump the guests Device Tree from Qemu:

-		qemu-system-aarch64 -machine virt,accel=kvm,dumpdtb=virt.dtb -cpu host

-   Extract the dts code from the dtb file:

-		dtc -Idtb -Odts virt.dtb -o virt.dts

-6. For the guest you will need to add to the guest's device tree root the bpmp with the Qemu bpmp guest VPA:
+2. For the guest you will need to add to the guest's device tree root the bpmp with the Qemu bpmp guest VPA:

         bpmp: bpmp {